Happy. Healthy. Southie.

 In the nearly 2 decades I have spent working with new parents, I can’t remember a time when the question about who should be allowed around a newborn was so complicated.

-We have always wanted to keep new babies and new parents healthy, fed, and supported (no small feat) but the evolving COVID-19 pandemic has made doing that nearly impossible.
+We have always wanted to keep new babies and new parents healthy, fed, and supported (no small feat) but even as the COVID-19 pandemic becomes endemic, we are more aware than ever of the risk illness brings to small babies.
+RSV and Flu have joined the list of things making new parents terrified, and keeping babies protected feels nearly impossible.
 Everyone wants to know what is safe.
-And while these decisions will look slightly different for every family, I thought it would be helpful to outline some basic principles that I discuss with my primary care patients and new mothers who attend my weekly (Zoom) support group to help them make a plan that works for them.
+And while these decisions will look slightly different for every family, I thought it would be helpful to outline some basic principles that I discuss with my primary care patients and new mothers who attend our support group to help them make a plan that works for them.